-- Dwarf lily is a beautiful ornamental plant and looks best as a midground plant when planted in contrast with other green aquatic plants.
+- This aquatic plant is a beautiful ornamental plant and looks best as a midground plant when planted in contrast with other green aquatic plants.

 Did you know?

-As mentioned earlier, Dwarf plant is a bulb plant that grows daughter plants with roots along the shoots.
+As mentioned earlier, it is a bulb plant that grows daughter plants with roots along the shoots.
 Simply removing the daughter plants when they are fully grown and planting them in substrate facilitate propagation.